jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 * 3  full processing  of  a digit.
 E.g. for  divisions,  this is  the computation of  a new  valid quotient  number, with  the corresponding partial remainder.
-Since this ia a trial-and-error mechanism, only the last successful trial is level-3.
+Since this is a trial-and-error mechanism, only the last successful trial is level-3.

 * 4 for the operation with a trial-and-error process such as division,